Skip To Main Content

 It was also an important win to keep pace in the Lone Star Conference race as UTPB (8-13 overall, 6-5 LSC) began the day tied for 10th place in the conference standings, but was just one match out of sixth place.
 In addition, it was the third win by a score of 3-1 for the Falcons against Sul Ross (3-15, 1-11) in the last two seasons.

-Kyndall Torres had the most eye-popping statistical performance, totaling a career-high 25 digs and three service aces, a match-high in both categories.
+Kyndall Torres had the most eye-popping statistical performance, totaling a career-high 27 digs and three service aces, a match-high in both categories.

-Ashlee Macias totaled 14 kills while Nickilah Whatley had eight and Lauren Demuth and Makenna Grimes both had six.
-Macias hit .344 percent while Whatley hit .300 percent.
+Ashlee Macias totaled 15 kills while Nickilah Whatley had eight and Lauren Demuth and Makenna Grimes both had six.
+Macias hit .333 percent while Whatley hit .286 percent.

-All three UTPB setters recorded double-digit assists, led by Kierra Freeman with 18 and followed by Canyen Rodriguez with 14 and Emma Gonzalez with 11.
+All three UTPB setters recorded double-digit assists, led by Kierra Freeman with 20 and followed by Canyen Rodriguez with 14 and Emma Gonzalez with 12.
 For Rodriguez, it was her most assists since the first day of the season.

+UTPB built an 18-10 lead in the first set after an 8-1 run, but in the second set the Falcons trailed 18-17 before three straight points started an 8-2 run to close out the set.
 UTPB battled back from set point for Sul Ross twice in the third set after kills by Sydney Bradley and Macias extended the set, but the Lobos would be able to win the final two points on a Falcons' service error followed by a kill by Novah Carrasco.

-UTPB would be able to take control of the final set when a run of four straight points featuring two more bad sets by the Lobos broke an 11-11 tie and made it 15-11, and then the Falcons expanded their run to a margin of 11-2 and took a 22-13 lead after back-to-back attack errors on Sul Ross.
+UTPB would be able to take control of the final set when a run of four straight points featuring two bad sets by the Lobos broke an 11-11 tie and made it 15-11, and then the Falcons expanded their run to a margin of 11-2 and took a 22-13 lead after back-to-back attack errors on Sul Ross.
 UTPB's final two points of the night would come on kills by Amyah Collins to win the match.

 "Road wins are always nice," spoke Head Volleyball Coach CJ Allard.
 "Our defensive prowess held Sul Ross to under .100 percent in the match, which will make us hard to beat regardless of how efficient our offense is.
 We were able to see action from all 16 players tonight, which rarely happens, so it was great to see everyone take a crack at the next-player-up philosophy."